Derngineer/kuzman-/README.md

-# Lyannes's - Luxury Beauty & Home Products
+# Lyanne's - Luxury Beauty & Home Products

-A premium landing page for Lyannes's, a luxury beauty and home products reseller.
+A premium landing page for Lyanne's, a luxury beauty and home products reseller.
 Built with Next.js and featuring a Zara-inspired aesthetic with modern parallax effects and responsive design.

 ## 🌟 Features